kevingorski/kevingorski.com_source/contents/articles/CYRIN-Metrics-Part-2/index.md

 > Creating visual space on the left and right of text will make it easier to visually separate from the rest of the page.

-Margin & padding are CSS attributes for creating space around specific elements on the page.
+Margin & padding are <abbr title="Cascading Style Sheets">CSS</abbr> attributes for creating space around specific elements on the page.
 By keeping the edges of your text clear from other content, background changes or the edge of the screen you&rsquo;ve prevented your reader from having to fight those distractions to keep focused on your text.

 ## Text Color Contrast

 > The contrast ratio between the text color and the background color needs to be greater the smaller the text is.

 Color contrast enters into theory, mathematics and physiology that I only partially understand.
-It&rsquo;s big, hairy and complicated, but there&rsquo;s an algorithm to follow, so for now I trust the WCAG and hope that&rsquo;s enough to be useful.
+It&rsquo;s big, hairy and complicated, but there&rsquo;s an algorithm to follow, so for now I trust the [<abbr title="Web Content Accessibility Guidelines">WCAG</abbr>][6] and hope that&rsquo;s enough to be useful.

 ## Percentage of Text Stylized